mobarakol/Surgical_Instruments_Segmentation/README.md

-[MICCAI Surgical Instrument Segmentation Challenge 2017](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/)
-MICCAI 2017 Surgical Instrument Segmentation Challenge dataset is used to conduct all the experiments in this paper.
+[MICCAI Surgical Instrument Segmentation Challenge 2017](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/) dataset is used to conduct all the experiments in this paper.
 The dataset is split into train and validation set as:

 Train Set: 1,2,3,4,5,6